Dragons are everywhere.

 The Chinese astrology has a dragon representing one of the 12 signs – the only one that is not based on something “real.”

 Dragons are clearly important to our understanding of what it is to be human – so… what is a dragon?

 I talk more about Dragons and Navigating Big Emotions in this video:

 In many cultures, dragons are monsters to be controlled or slain.

 In other cultures, dragons are to be honored and celebrated.

 They tend to be reptilian, snake-like, dinosaur-ish – able to fly, swim, burrow under mountains, and breath fire.
 Sometimes they are greedy.
 Sometimes they are angry.
 Sometimes they are lonely.
 Sometimes they are regal.

 But they are always powerful.
 That is the key to dragons – pure power.

-Last week I wrote a story that can be used for this Dragon-rich time of year (Michaelmas!
+We have the perfect story that can be used for this Dragon-rich time of year (Michaelmas!
 Read about the festival HERE).
-“The Dragon and the Unicorn” and I had a chance to sit with dragons and let them whisper to me.
+“The Dragon and the Unicorn” came about after I had a chance to sit with dragons and let them whisper to me.